 Dual-beam Focused Ion Beam-Scanning Electron Microscopy (FIB-SEM) Services

 Sometimes features or areas of interest on a sample cannot be accessed or characterized fully via standard top-down analytical techniques on the tool.
-In these cases, a specialized suite of instruments outfitted with an additional focused ion beam source are necessary.
+In these cases, a specialized suite of instruments outfitted with an additional focused ion beam source is necessary.

 FIB-SEM tools utilize a high-energy, narrowly focused beam of charged atoms (most commonly Ga) to ablate the surface of a sample, facilitating precision removal of material where applied.
-This allows our technicians to perform single or serial cross-sectional analyses, SEM tomography (3D reconstruction of a sample from sliced views of sample), lift-out procedures to prepare samples for TEM analysis, lithography and other in situ sample manipulations.
+This allows our technicians to perform single or serial cross-sectional analyses, SEM tomography (3D reconstruction of a sample from sliced views of the sample), lift-out procedures to prepare samples for TEM analysis, lithography and other in situ sample manipulations.

 The technique is ubiquitous in applications throughout the fields of device engineering, semiconductor development, and electronics, and is growing in use in other areas of research from fabrics to biological samples.